ValentinZoia/chatapp/README.md

 ## 🎯 What & Why
 ### What is Futbol Chat?
-**Production-ready real-time chat API**.
+**Production-ready real-time chat APP**.
 If you are passionate about futbol argentino and are looking to discuss teams, players and whatever you want, this is your place.
 Built to demonstrate enterprise-level software engineering skills.
 It´s not just a chat application--it´s a showcase of architectural thinking, performance optimization, security best practices, and scalable system design.
 ### Why I Built This
 This project was designed to demonstrate:
  - **Architectural Expertise** - Layered architecture, SOLID principles, and proven design patterns